pterodactyl/documentation/panel/1.0/webserver_configuration.md

 Then continue with an editor of your choice to write the config.

-You should paste the contents of the file bellow, replacing `<domain>` with your domain name.
+You should paste the contents of the file below, replacing `<domain>` with your domain name.

 <<< @/.snippets/webservers/Caddyfile{9}